devimam/automata/README.md

 # Finite Automata Simulator

-A web based project to easily design the DFA, NFA state diagrams, to convert from NFA/DFA to corresponding formal definition.
+A web based project to easily design the DFA, NFA state diagrams, to convert NFA to equivalent DFA, to convert from NFA/DFA to corresponding formal definition.
 Have plan to add more features in future, stay connected :)

 ## Getting Started